Core (Base Classes) of Models#

 Returns:

-result resulting from applying the adjoint model to adjoint
+result resulting from applying the adjoint model to adjoint.

 Jacobian_T_matvec(state, eval_at)[source]#